 There have been many discussions about Kodi and Plex over the topic of which is the best media streaming service.
-If you still can’t decide which is better, please read this article as we’ve provided an in-depth comparison of Plex vs. Kodi covering the aspects we think you ought to know.
+If you are still having a hard time deciding which is better, please read this article as we’ve provided an in-depth comparison of Plex vs. Kodi, covering the aspects we think you ought to know.
 And we hope you will feel no pressure to make the right choice between the two media software by the end of this article.
 Now, let’s dive in!

 Kodi is a free and open-source media player software that was first created for the first-generation Xbox game console.
 And it’s named XBMC (Xbox Media Center) back then.
 But now it has changed its name and developed into a stand-alone media player that can run on a wide selection of devices to stream movies, music, and photos flexibly.